top of page

 Whetting the Scythe, Kollwitz 1908

-A bold new art style, Expressionism, stormed through the country at the turn of the century and beyond.
-Considered an Expressionist by later scholars, Käthe Kollwitz was greatly influenced by the reactive, controversial work of artists like Franz Marc and Wassily Kandinsky in Munich and such artists as Ernst Ludwig Kirchner and Paula Modersohn-Becker in Berlin.
+A bold new art style, Expressionism, storms through the country at the turn of the century and beyond.
+Considered an Expressionist by later scholars, Käthe is greatly impresse by the reactive, controversial work of artists like Franz Marc and Wassily Kandinsky in Munich.

-At the time, the term Expressionism didn't exist.
-It came years after the art style, coined by a journalist in 1916.
+Artists like Ernst Ludwig Kirchner and Paula Modersohn-Becker in Berlin also pique her interest.
+At the time, the term Expressionism doesn't exist.
+It comes years after the art style emerges, coined by a journalist in 1916.

 pain of a mother losing a child is heartbreaking